 Q: What is a purchase agreement in a real estate transaction?

 A: A purchase agreement, also known as a sales contract or purchase contract, is a legally binding agreement between a buyer and a seller that outlines the terms and conditions of a real estate transaction.
-It specifies the purchase price, contingencies, closing date, and other important details of the sale.
+It specifies the purchase price, contingencies, closing date, and other important sale details.

 Q: Why is having a purchase agreement important when buying or selling a property?

-A: A purchase agreement is crucial as it provides clarity and protection for both buyers and sellers in a real estate transaction.
+A: A purchase agreement is crucial as it clarifies and protects buyers and sellers in a real estate transaction.
 It ensures that all parties involved understand and agree upon the terms of the sale, including the purchase price, financing conditions, inspection contingencies, and other relevant provisions.
-Having a well-drafted purchase agreement helps minimize misunderstandings, disputes, and potential legal issues.
+A well-drafted purchase agreement helps minimize misunderstandings, disputes, and potential legal issues.